kyphan38/web/assets/docs/main/soft skills/02-ipl.md

 Trust and safety in action

 - Context: The speaker was hired as an architect and joined a team.
 The team initially seemed amazing, but the dynamics shifted when one particular individual joined the group.
-The speaker observed that this person caused the team to behave differently—lowering their engagement, changing body language, and altering how they communicated.
+The speaker observed that this person caused the team to behave differently-lowering their engagement, changing body language, and altering how they communicated.
 As the team lead, the speaker noticed that this person didn't meet expectations, missed deadlines, disregarded the company mission, and did not stay within the scope of their role.
-Despite attempts to enroll this individual in the company’s mission or suggest a move to another department, the situation remained unresolved until the person was eventually removed
+Despite attempts to enroll this individual in the company's mission or suggest a move to another department, the situation remained unresolved until the person was eventually removed
 - Solutions
   - The speaker took on the role of observing and analyzing the team's behavior closely, noting the subtle shifts when this individual interacted with the team
-  - The speaker made several attempts to intervene by enrolling the problematic team member, trying to communicate the expectations, and suggesting they move to a different department if they weren’t aligned with the team’s goals
+  - The speaker made several attempts to intervene by enrolling the problematic team member, trying to communicate the expectations, and suggesting they move to a different department if they weren't aligned with the team's goals
-  - After multiple attempts to correct the behavior, the team member was ultimately removed from the team, which restored the team’s functionality and cohesion
+  - After multiple attempts to correct the behavior, the team member was ultimately removed from the team, which restored the team's functionality and cohesion
 - Result
   - The immediate result of removing the non-compliant team member was that trust and safety were restored within the team
   - With the problematic member gone, the team naturally reformed into a high-performing group, which suggests that the issue was significant enough to hinder their performance
-  - The speaker highlights how one individual’s behavior can disrupt the entire system, affecting not just their performance but the entire team’s dynamics
+  - The speaker highlights how one individual's behavior can disrupt the entire system, affecting not just their performance but the entire team's dynamics

 ## What you say vs what you do